 This program can be combined with any of the following areas: business, education, English, philosophy, psychology, or religion.
 The capstone experience is a dance choreography project with a companion research paper.
-Before applying, students should have a grade of C- or better in FA101 or FA102, and a dance course (excluding ensemble courses).
+Before applying, students should have a grade of C- or better in a dance course (excluding ensemble courses).